Nexus2k/zeitgeist-ansible/README.md

 This will execute the following roles:

-* polkadot-setup
+* machine-setup
   *  Setup Docker
   *  Setup Journald
   *  Setup motd (message of the day)
-* polkadot-restore-db
-  *  Downloads the in the host_vars defined snapshot and unpacks it to the future `db_path`
-* polkadot-validator
+* zeitgeist-node
-  *  Starts the polkadot/kusama validators as docker containers
+  *  Starts the zeitgeist nodes as docker containers
-* polkadot-claimer
-  *  Copies the wallet.json & password files to the server
-  *  Setups a cronjob which executes a docker container that claims the staking rewards
-* polkadot-rotate-keys
-  *  Rotates the session keys so you can use for the `SetSessionKeys` extrinsic
 * watchtower (not run automatically, run using `ansible-playbook -i hosts.ini setup_watchtower.yml`)
   *  Sets up a watchtower container which monitors upstream container image repositories for new releases and upgrades automatically.

 You can also run the individual roles using the `setup_*.yml` playbooks instead of `all.yml`.

-### Polkadot upgrades
+### Zeitgeist upgrades

-To upgrade to the latest Polkadot version you can simply restart the containers using the `polkadot-validator` playbook.
+To upgrade to the latest Zeitgeist version you can simply restart the containers using the `setup_node.yml` playbook.

 ## Notes

 Monitoring is not yet covered in these ansible playbooks.
-Do NOT run a Polkadot/Kusama validator w/o proper monitoring or you will get slashed.
+Do NOT run a Zeitgeist node w/o proper monitoring.

 You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).